Mid-Autumn Festival, Mooncake Festival, Moon Festival – whatever you call it, we're reading some fun story books with the kiddos for the celebrations

 (Psst, after you’re done reading these books, check out Netflix’s Mid-Autumn Festival movie, Over The Moon for more!)

-20 books about the Mid-Autumn Festival for kids to read
+20 Mid-Autumn Festival books for kids

 1. Our Moon Festival by Yobe Qiu

-Suitable for ages 4 to 8
+Suitable for ages four to eight.

 2. The Moon Lady by Amy Tan

-Suitable for ages 6 to 9
+Suitable for ages six to nine.

 3. A Big Mooncake for Little Star by Grace Lin

-Suitable for ages 2 to 5
+Suitable for ages two to five.

-4. The Moon Rabbit: A celebration of the Mid-Autumn Festival by Eva Wong Nava
+4. The Moon Rabbit: A Celebration of the Mid-Autumn Festival by Eva Wong Nava

-Suitable for ages 4 to 6
+Suitable for ages four to six.

 5. Moon Messenger: A Family Reunion During the Mid-Autumn Festival by Jie Wei

-Suitable for ages 4 to 8
+Suitable for ages four to eight.

 6. Mooncakes by Loretta Seto

-Suitable for ages 3 to 5
+Suitable for ages three to five.

-7. Round is a Mooncake: A Book of Shapes by Roseanne Thong
+7. Round Is a Mooncake: A Book of Shapes by Roseanne Thong

-Suitable for ages 2 to 4
+Suitable for ages two to four.

-8. Lin Yi’s Lantern by Brenda Williams
+8. Lin Yi’s Lantern: A Moon Festival Tale by Brenda Williams

-Suitable for ages 4 to 8
+Suitable for ages four to eight.

-Suitable for ages 4 to 8
+Suitable for ages four to eight.

 10. Moon Festival Wishes: Moon Cake and Mid-Autumn Festival Celebration by Jillian Lin

-Suitable for ages 2 to 6
+Suitable for ages two to six.

 11. An Arrow to the Moon by Emily X.R.
 Pan

-Suitable for ages 12 to 14
+Suitable for ages 12 and above.

 12. Let’s Celebrate!: Special Days Around the World by Kate DePalma

-Suitable for ages 6 to 10
+Suitable for ages six to ten.

 13. Papa, Please Get the Moon for Me by Eric Carle

-Suitable for ages 2 to 3
+Suitable for ages two to five.

 14. The Wee Adventures of Shabu Shabu – The Jade Legend by Kristina Thornton and Michael Csokas

-Suitable for ages 5 to 8
+Suitable for ages five to eight.

 15. Duck!
 Rabbit! by Amy Krouse Rosenthal and Tom Lichtenheld

-Suitable for ages 2 to 6
+Suitable for ages two to four.

 16. Man on the Moon (A Day in the Life of Bob) by Simon Bartram

-Suitable for ages 5 to 8
+Suitable for ages five to eight.

 17. The Shadow in the Moon by Christina Matula

-Suitable for ages 5 to 8
+Suitable for ages five to eight.

 18. The Moon Book by Gail Gibbons

-Suitable for ages 4 to 8
+Suitable for ages four to eight.

 19. All Four Quarters of the Moon by Shirley Marr

-Suitable for ages 8 to 12
+Suitable for ages eight to 12.

 20. Mooncake (Moonbear) by Frank Asch

-Suitable for ages 2 to 5
+Suitable for ages two to five.